How to Use YouTube SEO to Generate Content Ideas for Your Channel - A Simple 5-Step Guide

 Keyword Volume and Difficulty: The Central Metrics

-The more closely your videos match these, the more likely it is that they’ll rank highly in search results.
+The more closely your videos match these, the more likely it is that they’ll rank highly in search results (leaving aside competition for the moment).

-In general, there are a few different ways to evaluate keywords.
-The most important of those metrics are keyword difficulty and search volume.
+That’s why it’s so important to evaluate your keywords – and luckly there are a few different ways to do that.
+The most important are the metrics keyword difficulty and search volume.

 A keyword’s search volume describes how often people use it to search for content in a given time.
 Usually, that’ll be for a month.

 Keyword difficulty, in contrast, tells you how hard it would be for a new piece of content to rank for that keyword.
-The higher the score, the more high-quality competition is already out there.
+This is where the competition comes in: The higher the score, the more high-quality rival content is already out there.

 If you’re looking for content ideas for your channel, digging up good keywords can be a great source of inspiration.
 Plus, it’s much more likely that the awesome content you create will rank high up in search results, garnering lots of views.